MartinLXXX6/The-Windows-Suite/README.md

 - Done!!!

 # Uninstall
-- Delete the whole folder and you are good to go.
+- Deleting the whole folder grants you that the app is uninstalled.
 This tool doesn't create any leftovers as is a portable version.